peterpf/modern-typst-resume/README.md

   textMuted: rgb("#ffffff"),    // Text color for elements on dark background )

+// Use it in the main resume function
 #show: modern-resume.with(
   // ... other parameters
   theme: custom-theme,
 )

+// And reuse it in individual components for consistency
+#experience(
+  // ... parameters
+  theme: custom-theme,
+)

+#project(
+  // ... parameters
+  theme: custom-theme,
+)

+#pill("Skill", theme: custom-theme)
 ```

 If you don't specify a theme, the default theme will be used.
+All components accept a `theme` parameter that allows you to customize their appearance.

 ## Elements